 Can you ask your spouse’s divorce attorney in NYC for advice?

 Your spouse’s attorney can’t give you any legal advice, and isn’t watching out for your interests.
-They are obligated to protect their client’s own interests – not yours.
+They are obligated to protect their client’s own best interests – not yours.

 What You Need To Know About Divorce and the Role of a Divorce Attorney in Divorce Process

 Most cases of divorce are preceded by long, tiring, and stressful events.
 Even as people search for divorce attorneys to handle the legal part of the divorce process, they also need a person they can confide in and get solace from.
 That explains why a good divorce lawyer is one who takes time to understand a client’s past, who is not quick to judge, and who believes in the brightness of a client’s future.
-Spodek Law Group, for example, is one law firm that boasts of some of the divorce lawyers in New York.
+Spodek Law Group, for example, is one law firm that boasts of some of the best divorce lawyers in New York.
 The lawyers walk you through the murky divorce process and carry part of the heavy burden on your behalf.

 Divorce as an Area of Legal Practice and What It Pertains